Revelation: Chapter 7

 This is also similar to the experience of Israel when God was plaguing Egypt.
 From the fourth plague on, the land of Goshen (Israel) did not suffer from the plagues, Exodus 8:21-23.

-Though no details are given why Dan and Ephraim are not part of the 12 tribes being listed, it may be inferred from scripture that they are being judged because they lead in Israel's apostasy.
+Though no details are given on why Dan and Ephraim are not part of the 12 tribes being listed, it may be inferred from scripture that they are being judged because they led in Israel's apostasy.
 Nevertheless, all tribes are represented during the millennial kingdom.
-The Lord had warned Israel concerning the nations that they were going to destroy in the land of Canaan, and against the idols these nations worshiped.
+The Lord had warned Israel concerning the nations that they were going to destroy in the land of Canaan, and about the idols these nations worshiped.
 If they fell into the same sin, they would be separated from the tribes of Israel, Deuteronomy 29:18-21.

 • They were slain because of the Word of God